Skip to main content

 Please keep in mind that the primary reason to purchase a life insurance product is the death benefit.

 Life insurance products contain charges, such as Cost of Insurance Charge, Cash Extra Charge, and Additional Agreements Charge (which we refer to as mortality charges), and Premium Charge, Monthly Policy Charge, Policy Issue Charge, Transaction Charge, Index Segment Charge, and Surrender Charge (which we refer to as expense charges).
-These charges may increase over time, and may contain restrictions, such as surrender periods.
+These charges may increase over time, and these policies may contain restrictions, such as surrender periods.
 Policyholders could lose money in these products.

 Policy loans and withdrawals may create an adverse tax result in the event of lapse or policy surrender and will reduce both the surrender value and death benefit.
 Withdrawals may be subject to taxation within the first fifteen years of the contract.
 Clients should consult their tax advisor when considering taking a policy loan or withdrawal.